 This enables the menu option you'll use in the next step.

-You may be prompted to save your map before ArcMap creates the tile package.
+You may be prompted to save the map before ArcMap creates the tile package.

 It can take a while for a tile package to be generated, especially if you have included large scales.

-7. When your tile package has finished generating, sign in to ArcGIS Online using your organizational account and click Content > My content.
+- When the tile package has finished generating, sign in to ArcGIS Online using your organizational account and click Content > My content.

-8. Click your tile package to display its item details page.
+- Click the tile package to display its item page.

 The tiles are unpacked and hosted as a tile layer on ArcGIS Online.
 The hosted tile layer appears in My content.